SBC: 9 X-Party Opposition Cllrs Challenge CEO’s Diktat

 According to a Press Release received yesterday evening, nine Scarborough Borough Councillors, headed up by Labour members Councillor Rob BARNETT (Proposer) and Councillor Eric BROADBENT (Seconder) have served a Requisition on Scarborough Mayor Councillor Joe PLANT [Con.] calling for an Extraordinary Meeting of Full Council.

-The objective is to establish the legal authority of CEO and Head of Paid Service Mr Jim DILLON to prohibit Councillor Michelle DONOHUE-MONCRIEFF [Ind.] from visiting Council premises – including the prohibition from attending meetings of Council or Committees, and from contacting SBC Officers – a prpohibition which has been in place since the beginning of March.
+The objective is to establish the legal authority of CEO and Head of Paid Service Mr Jim DILLON to prohibit Councillor Michelle DONOHUE-MONCRIEFF [Ind.] from visiting Council premises – including the prohibition from attending meetings of Council or Committees, and from contacting SBC Officers – a prohibition which has been in place since the beginning of March.

 Here follows yesterday’s Press Release: